guiinfmol/WebAnalytics-HW3/README.md

-# Web Analytics
-This repository contains the project for HW3 of Web Analytics and has the following structure:
+# Beam Search Algorithm
+Project part of HW3 from the course 2IID0 - Web Analytics @ TU Eindhoven.
+Contains the Python code as well an R script to obtain the dataset from the original one provided by StudePortals.

+The structure is the following:

+* src:

     - folder /src:
         Here there are all the files needed to be coded to solve the problem: